IMAP-Science-Operations-Center/imap_processing/docs/source/development-guide/style-guide/git-and-github-workflow.rst

        git remote add upstream git@github.com:IMAP-Science-Operations-Center/imap_processing.git  # for SSH

 #.
-Install the development dependencies and pre-commit hooks.
+Install the ``pre-commit`` library to enable pre-commit hooks.
 These hooks will automatically run the
    `ruff <https://beta.ruff.rs/docs/>`_ formatter and linter on your code changes before commits: